Building your personal wealth begins with knowing your net worth.

 Your exact debt numbers should be pretty easy to pin down.
 If there are any you’re unsure of, grab the most recent statement you can find and go with that (at least for now).

 Once you have all of your asset values and debt balances figured out, the easiest way to calculate your net worth is with a spreadsheet.
-You can download a free Net Worth Worksheet by clicking here.
+Click on the button below to download your free copy of the Net Worth Worksheet.
+Then you can use it to determine your own net worth quickly and easily.

 Now you have a starting point – your net worth today.
 And whether it’s positive or negative, there’s so much you can do to help it grow.